Lewis, Bonnie, et. al. "Christian Symbols - The Cross." Faithology.com. Faithology, 4 March 2014. Web. 16 April 2014.

 The Cross in Tribulation

 The Cross in Tribulation is used in reference to the end times and the triumph that Jesus will have over the earth.
 There is a large circle at the base of the cross that appears to magnify the bottom portion of the cross.
 This bottom portion does not come to an end, but instead, it extends to the right and the left.
-The circle represents the eternal significance and reign Jesus, and the base that is extended in both directions emphasizes that the reign of Christ has no beginning and no end.
+The circle and extended base represent the eternal reign of Jesus, which Christians believe has no beginning and no end.

 The Cross and the Thorny Crown